sfunke/foldersync/README.md

 Simple Tool to sync certain folders specified in synclist from one Mac to another.

+### How it works
+- `synclist.txt` contains a list of folders / files and is processed line by line.
+- Each File/folder will be replicated on Target Computer at the same location, via `rsync`.
+- Attributes and Permissions will be preserved

 ### Usage
 ```bash
 $ cd "<foldersync dir>"